 Methodology: Students review exchange programs, universities, and cities.

-This site provides a resource for students participating in the European student exchange program, ERASMUS, to evaluate their exchange experience and others to learn about others’ experiences.
-Rankings for the highest rating, cheapest places, and more are also available on the main page.
+This site provides a resource for students participating in the European student exchange program ERASMUS to evaluate their exchange experience and to learn about others’ experiences.
+Rankings for the highest ratings, cheapest places, and more are also available on the main page.

 Research Assessment Exercise 2008: the outcome

 Methodology: The site offers an explanation of its methodology at the About the RAE 2008 page